Rebuttal target:The Ethical Notions of Personhood and Savagery, by Insula Qui on Zeroth Position

 (It's also worth noting that judging by that she listed "pedophiles" and "rapists" separately, she considers pedophilia to be a crime of this magnitude even when it doesn't involve rape.)

-In the conclusion she makes clear that she doesn't deny that it's still wrong to use coercion against "savages" who have not yet comitted crimes, which is rather strange given she said that "libertarian theory needs to exclude certain humans entirely", but okay.
+In the conclusion she makes clear that she doesn't deny that it's still wrong to use coercion against "savages" who have not yet comitted crimes, which is rather strange given she said that "libertarian theory needs to exclude certain humans entirely" and makes me wodner what meaning is left in the statement that "they are not persons in the ethical sense", but okay.